srobo/team-emails/SR2022/2022-02-10-discord-roles.md

 ---
 to: Student Robotics 2022 missing supervisors in Discord
-subject: How is yor team getting on?
+subject: How is your team getting on?
 ---

 Hello!